SSWConsulting/SSW.Rules.Content/rules/attention-to-detail/rule.md

 ### 1. Double check your work

 Before sending out an email or finishing a task, do a once over of the final end product to ensure you are happy with the output.
+Then get someone else to check it as per the ["checked by xxx" rule](/rules/checked-by-xxx/)

 ### 2. Use ChatGPT and spelling/grammar checkers